Get inspired for Autumn with these six neat trends to keep your home in trend for the season.

 Updating your home's interior design in time for autumn and the coming winter months means looking at your living space from top to bottom.
 So, whilst you’re there, why not start with the bottom and update your flooring?

 How your floor appears plays a large part in the overall look and feel of your home, but that doesn’t mean an expensive process of ripping up the floorboards.
-A quick and easy place to start could be by introducing some cosy, vibrant rugs and mats to help keep the chill off your feet.
+In fact, we have a comprehensive range of sale & clearance flooring items avaialble.